toanlcgift/DBSync/README.md

 # DBSync
-Sync postgresql to postgresql using debezium and kafka connect
+Sync postgresql to postgresql using debezium and kafka connect, HA Kubernetes cluster